nasuni-labs/nasuni-dashboards/README.md

     <summary>Expand Windows SNMP Troubleshooting Info</summary>
 <br/>

-Windows does not include SNMP troubleshooting tools, although a number of third-party tools are available.
-[SnmpGet](https://ezfive.com/snmpsoft-tools/snmp-get/) is an easy to use command-line SNMP utility for Windows.
-It can be used to verify SNMP connectivity and inspect values returned for an SNMP Object Identifier (OID).
+Windows does not include SNMP troubleshooting tools, although several third-party tools are available.
+[SnmpGet](https://ezfive.com/snmpsoft-tools/snmp-get/) is an easy-to-use command-line SNMP utility for Windows.
+It can verify SNMP connectivity and inspect values returned for an SNMP Object Identifier (OID).
 Nasuni publishes a full list of [OIDs for the Nasuni Edge Appliance](http://b.link/Nasuni_SNMP_OIDs_for_NASUNI-FILER-MIB).
-After downloading SnmpGet, CD to the directory where you saved the file using PowerShell and run it by using the version specific SNMP commands below.
+After downloading SnmpGet, CD to the directory where you saved the file using PowerShell and run it using the version-specific SNMP commands below.

 ### Windows SNMP Troubleshooting using SNMPv3